 - get a real insight into the industry you are interested in

 Industrial placements usually take place at the end of year two or year three (MEng).
 We also offer integrated year in industry options with our BEng and MEng Electrical and Electronic Engineering courses.

 Between September and December, the larger industry-based organisations come to the department to recruit students for industrial placements and department staff use their extensive industrial links to provide placement opportunities for students.

-100% of undergraduates from the Department of Electric and Electronic Engineering secured work or further study within six months of graduation.
-The average starting salary was £26,750.*
+86.7% of undergraduates from the Department of Electrical and Electronic Engineering secured graduate level employment or further study within 15 months of graduation.
+The average annual salary for these graduates was £30,810.*

 * HESA Graduate Outcomes 2020.
 The Graduate Outcomes % is derived using The Guardian University Guide methodology.
 The average annual salary is based on graduates working full-time within the UK.